Family Support Services

 ACLD’s Strive Program is a Medicaid Waiver Service providing Supplemental Group Day Habilitation to adults.
 Strive offers recreational and volunteer opportunities for enhanced community involvement and enjoyment based on the interests and preferences of those attending.
 Strive is designed to expand socialization skills and opportunities, money skills, basic safety skills and communication skills as identified in Individualized Service Plans (ISP) and Supplemental Day Habilitation Plans.
 There are three ways to make strides with Strive.
 We offer a Strive Group for people who need enriched support and prefer to work on site or participate in community recreational activities that do not involve cost, crowds or strenuous activity.
 Our Strive on the Go group offers opportunities to volunteer in the local community and to participate in relaxed pace activities that are low or no cost.
 The Strive Travel Group is for people who prefer to be out in the community enjoying recreational activities while working on skills to enhance their socialization and community independence.
 The Strive Travel Group activities usually require members to pay the cost of admission/tickets for the activities they choose to join.

 Strive is available to adults, who are Medicaid eligible and approved for services through the Office for People with Developmental Disabilities (OPWDD).
-Our program location supports people living in Nassau county and western Suffolk County who reside in their family home, in a Supportive IRA or in Family Care.
+Our program location supports people living in Nassau county and western Suffolk County who reside in their family home or in Family Care.
 Strive operates on Saturdays and Sundays from 9:30 am to 5:30 pm.
 Times may vary for the Strive Travelers Group depending on the activities planned.
 Door to Door transportation is provided.

 ACLD’s Respite Services offer temporary relief of care responsibilities to primary caregivers with family members who have developmental disabilities living in the home.
 ACLD offers opportunities for respite services in the home or at our site-based location.
 Respite Services can be provided to people with a documented developmental disability who meet OPWDD eligibility requirements.
 Respite Services can be provided only to individuals residing at home with their family.